familieslifedev/qa-toolkit-firefox/README.md

 Once the application is built and loaded as a temporary add-on, open a Wren application.
 You should see a symbol on the right hand side of your browser displaying a spanner and a screwdriver.
 Click this to open the overlay and menu for the application.

-That's it!
-The extension's up and running in Firefox.